RomlinGroup/Flatpack/README.md

 Users are solely responsible for conducting thorough compliance assessments and ensuring that any use of Flatpack adheres to applicable laws, including the EU AI Act and related regulations.

-> If we identify or are informed of harmful, illegal, or unethical use of Flatpack, we may introduce breaking changes or restrict access to the platform to prevent further misuse.

 ## Micro language models

 [Micro language models](http://microlanguagemodels.com) (100M to 10B parameters) provide an efficient alternative to large language models, addressing deployment, reliability, and scalability challenges.
 Their compact size enables rapid pre-training and fine-tuning, allowing organisations to adapt swiftly to market shifts and specific needs.
 These models can be readily deployed in edge-adjacent environments such as laptops, microprocessors, and smartphones, offering accessibility and versatility.